JuliaGraphs/MultilayerGraphs.jl/paper/paper.md

 ```

-Then we proceed by showing some basic functionalities:
+Then we proceed by showing how to add nodes, vertices and edges to a directed multilayer graph and how to compute a few simple metrics such as the global clustering coefficient, the overlay clustering coefficient, the multilayer eigenvector centrality, the multilayer modularity as defined in @DeDomenico2013.

 ```julia
 ## Add a vertex